 With the introduction of the internet of things (IoT), machine learning, cloud computing and big data analytics, the manufacturing industry has moved forward in implementing predictive maintenance, resulting in increased uptime and quality control, optimization of maintenance routes, improved worker safety and greater productivity.
-As manufacturers work with tight margins and timeframes, the thought of unscheduled downtime has become highly undesirable.
+As manufacturers work with tight margins and timeframes, the thought of unscheduled downtime has become undesirable.
 Predictive maintenance can offer a solution.

 Another application for PdM is in the railway sector, particularly as it relates to the rail industry’s digital transformation.
 With trains having a high initial investment, there is a keen focus on keeping them in service as long as possible.
-Predictive maintenance enables rail companies to get the most value out of their fleet of trains through a variety of technologies that reduce operating costs and extend the fleet’s lifetime.
+Predictive maintenance enables rail companies to get the most value out of their fleet of trains through a variety of technologies and software that reduce operating costs and extend the fleet’s lifetime.